iPhone XR, iPhone XS Max, iPad Pros, Macs and more: Everything Apple could announce on Sept. 12

 •See All

-Discuss: iPhone XS, iPhone XS Max, Apple Watch 4: Everything Apple's announced so far
+Discuss: iPhone XS, iPhone XS Max, iPhone XR, Apple Watch 4: Everything Apple's announced so far

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.